 2. Make Sure You're Getting Enough B12

 In a similar study to the one noted above, also published in The International Journal of Trichology, researchers found that vitamin B12 deficiency may be associated with graying hair.
-Vitamin B12 can be found in many beauty supplements (so good news there).
 It's worth noting, however, that this was a preliminary study that requires more research to find a veritable connection.

 3. Avoid Too Much Stress

 Another possible cause of premature gray hair is stress.
 We're talking about the "I have a million errands to run and work tasks to complete" kind of stress that happens to almost everyone nowadays.
 Experts say that chronic stress can lead to inflammation.
 This inflammation might turn off the melanin-producing cells in our scalp while shortening our hair growth cycles, leading to premature gray hair.